ticketevolution/seatmaps-client/README.md

 # Contributing

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The below instructions will get the project up and running on your local machine for development and testing purposes.

 ## System Prerequisites